-Through elective courses the programme provides you with an opportunity to obtain a more individual profile by specialising in areas such as the Emerging Security Threats, Gender, War and Peace, International Interventions and Protection of Civilians or Causes of Peace.
-The programme also offers the opportunity for a one-semester long internship, where you can gain valuable practical experience.
+With a range of elective courses to choose from, you can create a more individual profile by specialising in areas such as emerging security threats, gender, war and peace, international interventions and protection of civilians or causes of peace.
+You will have the opportunity to undertake a semester long internship, where you can gain valuable practical experience.

 The programme leads to a Master of Social Science (120 credits) with Peace and Conflict Studies as the main field of study.
 After one year of study it may also be possible to obtain a Master of Social Science (60 credits).

-The Master Programme in Peace and Conflict Studies begins with four courses for the whole class: Causes of War (15 credits), Methods I (7.5 credits) and Methods II (7.5 credits) or Advanced Quantitative Methods (7.5 credits) in semester 1 (autumn), and International Conflict Resolution (15 credits) in semester 2 (first half of spring).
-For the second half of semester 2 (15 credits) you choose two out of six elective courses, for example War and Development; Social Psychological Foundations of Intergroup Conflict; or Gender, War and Peace.
-Three courses are offered in parallel in five-week blocks (7.5 credits); programme students are guaranteed a place in one of the three courses.
+The Master Programme in Peace and Conflict Studies begins with four courses for the whole class.
+For the second half of the second semester you choose two out of six elective courses.
+Three courses are offered in parallel in five-week blocks and programme students are guaranteed a place in one of the three courses.

-In the third semester, you can choose to do an Internship (whole or half semester) or study courses offered by the department (for example, Local perspectives of Peacebuilding or International Interventions and Protection of Civilians).
-The elective courses offered in semester 2 and 3 may vary from year to year.
-Semester 4 consists of thesis writing.
+In the third semester, you can choose to do an internship (whole or half semester) or study courses offered by the department.
+The elective courses offered in the second and third semesters may vary from year to year.

 Courses within the programme